To ensure continued academic excellence, accreditation requires periodic institutional reviews. The

 accreditation process also provides an opportunity to the University to assess our own successes and challenges over time, see how we compare to our peers, and make better decisions when allocating resources.
 Besides assessing formal educational activities, the HLC evaluates such things as governance and administration, financial stability, admissions and student services, institutional resources, student learning, institutional effectiveness, and relationships with internal and external constituencies.

-CMU was last accredited in 2006.
-A self-study occurred in the prior year that resulted in document that addressed the reaccreditation criteria.
-Following the site visit, the HLC review team completed a final report that recommended full accreditation for 10 years with no citations.
+CMU received its reaffirmation of accreditation on August 16, 2016.
+A self-study occurred in the prior year that resulted in an Assurance document that addressed the reaccreditation criteria.
+Following the site visit, the HLC review team completed a final report that recommended full accreditation for ten (10) years with no citations.